Typhoon Ike: China

 Across Hainan Island, winds of 64 mph were measured, resulting in power being knocked out for the entire island.
 At the time of its second landfall, Ike was a large but weakening tropical system, with gale-force winds extending out 315 km from the center.
 The storm brought 76–127 mm of rain to most of the affected areas, with locally higher amounts.
-Thirteen fishermen were overcome by the 7.6–9.1 m swells off the coast of Weizhou Island.
-Across the Guangdong, 2,000 houses were destroyed.
+Thirteen fishermen were overcome by the 7.6–9.1 m swells off the coast of Weizhou Island Across the Guangdong, 2,000 houses were destroyed.
 In the Guangxi near the storm made landfall, the storm destroyed zones of homes, factories, and boats, especially in the coastal towns of Beihai, Qinzhou, and Fancheng.
-In nearby Nanning, half of the city was left without power, one building collapsed, and four hundred fifty trees were uprooted.
+In nearby Nanning, half of the city was left without power, one building collapsed, and 450 trees were uprooted.
 There, 13 people were killed and two people were severely wounded.
 Provincewide, 14 people were killed, with six others rendered missing while 29651 acre of sugar cane was destroyed.
 Ike was considered the worst typhoon to strike the province since 1954.

 Nationwide, numerous trees and power lines were downed by the storms' high winds and an estimated 13,000 structures were damaged or destroyed.
-A total of 46 people were killed by the remnants of Ike in central China.
+Communication was temporarily cut off because of the storm.
+Four foreign oil companies evacuated their sites temporarily.
+A total of 50 people were killed by the remnants of Ike in central China.
 There were also reports of 13 people missing.
 An estimated 29650 acre of sugar cane were destroyed and about 2900000 lbs of vegetables were lost.
+Damage assessment was delayed because of disrupted communication from Qinzhou, Peking, and Hainan.